-- The purchase document should be entered by the paying agency in the Uniform Statewide Accounting System (USAS) as Doc Type 9 before forwarding to the OAG.
+- The purchase document should be entered by the paying agency in the USAS as Doc Type 9 (Doc Type 5 for payroll) before forwarding to OAG.

-- Applicable 1099 coding should be entered in the appropriate box in USAS for Internal Revenue Service reporting requirements.
+- Applicable 1099 coding should be entered in the appropriate box in USAS for IRS reporting requirements.

 - Y, S or N should be entered in the

-- The paying agency balances and releases batch for USAS processing.
+- The paying agency balances and releases the batch for USAS processing.

 - R should be entered in the

-- The agency representative who signs the purchase document must be listed on the voucher signature card on file with the Comptroller’s office.
+- The agency representative who signs the purchase voucher must be listed on the voucher signature card on file with the Comptroller’s office.

-- The settlement or judgment must be approved by the OAG, and the governor must sign the purchase document before the Comptroller’s office can issue payment.
+- The settlement or judgment must be approved by OAG, and the governor must sign the purchase voucher before the Comptroller’s office can issue payment.

 - One or more of the following comptroller objects may be used: 7221, 7225, 7226, 7229, 7241.